VVUQ · Module 5 of 10

 Five skills build the validation uncertainty and the metric that uses it.

-5.1 The three uncertainty sources
+5.1 The three uncertainty sources, on one basis

 SymbolSourceFrom